likthvishal/sentiment-analysis-LLm-/README.md

 The script performs Zero-Shot classification using both ChatGPT and Google Gemini APIs: python sentiment_analysis.py

-### Zero-Shot with ChatGPT: C
+### Zero-Shot with ChatGPT:
-lassifies sentiments using ChatGPT without providing any specific examples.
+classifies sentiments using ChatGPT without providing any specific examples.
 ### Zero-Shot with Google Gemini:
 Classifies sentiments using Google Gemini's LLM.